Berlin Hbf

 ICE3

 Step 1, Berlin to Munich by ICE with restaurant car, power sockets at all seats & free WiFi.
 Various types of ICE operate this route.
-More information about ICE.
+More about ICE trains.

 2nd class on the Frankfurt-Brussels ICE3M train 1st class on the Frankfurt-Brussels ICE3M train